 MAX: So you all invented this wild new look.
 Huh?

 FRANK: Well, sort of.
 We weren't the first men to dress loud and proud.
 Like Jax mentions, men in makeup and fancy dress goes way back.
 And even in Western Europe, our parents or grandparents sometimes sported fancy, silk jackets and powdered wigs.

 But we took it to new heights, like literally.
 Our wigs were higher than theirs.
 Here, watch this clip from Amelia Rauser.
 She's an art history professor at Franklin and Marshall College.
 She'll help explain.

-Yes.
-We loved flaunting our wealth, but get this, poorer people with terrible clothes, they didn't like that for some reason.
+FRANK: Yes, we loved flaunting our wealth.
+But get this, poorer people with terrible clothes?
+They didn't like that for some reason.

 They're kind of behind the times.
 They're kind of laughable, and we are real men.
 So part of the making fun of the macaroni is also this middle class group saying, that's not what real masculinity is.
 Real masculinity is wearing a black suit and going to work every day.

 MAX: So it sounds like tastes were changing pretty quickly in your day.